Bureau of Prisons, Department of Justice.

 Start Amendment Part

-2. Amend § 541.3 by adding an entry 231 under “High Severity Level Prohibited Acts” in Table 1—Prohibited Acts and Available Sanctions to read as follows: End Amendment Part
+2. Amend § 541.3 by adding an entry 231 under “High Severity Level Prohibited Acts” in Table 1—Prohibited Acts and Available Sanctions in numeric order to read as follows: End Amendment Part

 End Supplemental Information